 Where can I camp with kids?

 You can camp almost anywhere with kids, especially if you car camp.
-Backcountry camping is a lot more complicated and we’ve found that going in more than 3 miles is logistically challenging.
+Backcountry camping is a lot more complicated and we’ve found that going in more than 3 miles is logistically challenging given all of the gear you’ll likely be carrying (not to mention the kiddo!).
 Check with local state and national parks and ask the rangers for their advice on where to camp with kids.

 Best Foods to Take Camping